microsoft/Accera/docs/Manual/02 Simple Affine Loop Nests.md

 because `i*i` and `i*j` are quadratic (non-affine) functions of `i` and `j`.

 ## Simple affine loops nests, a.k.a. simple nests
-An important subclass of affine loop nests is the class of  *simple affine loop nests*, or just *simple nests* for short.
-An affine loop nest is *simple* if it satisfies the following properties:
+*Simple Affine Loop Nests*, hereinafter referred to as *simple nests*, is an important subclass of affine loop nests that satisfies the following properties:
 1. The loops are *perfectly nested*: all the computation is entirely contained within the deepest loop.
 2. All the loops are *normalized*: each loop starts at 0, increments by 1, and ends at a compile-time constant size.
 3. The loop iterations are *order invariant*: the logic doesn't change if the loop iterations are executed in a different sequential order.
-4. *No conditional exit*: the loop doesn't contain *break* or *continue* commands
+4. *No conditional exit*: the loop doesn't contain *break* or *continue* commands.

 The matrix-matrix multiplication example given in the introduction is an example of a simple nest.
 Another example is *2-dimensional convolution*, which is the fundamental operation in convolutional neural networks, and can be written in Python as:
 ```python